BarbaraPruz/netlify-exercise/_posts/2019-11-03-dns-configuration-challenges.markdown

 For these users, it is important to design a user interface that corresponds to their needs and technical understanding.
 Good user interfaces are intuitive (supplemented by minimal documentation) and make it difficult for users to do harm.

-Obviously, all DNS configuration options would not necessarily be accessible through this type of interface.
+Obviously, all DNS configuration options would not be accessible through this type of interface.
 For users with deeper technical understanding of DNS, a more robust interface to DNS configuration can be provided.